 B. Polymerize CRS-2P emulsions using at least 3% polymer by weight (mass) of the asphalt binder.
+Polymerize CHFRS-2P emulsions using at least 4% polymer by weight (mass) of the asphalt binder.

 702.02 TESTING AND ACCEPTANCE

 Bituminous materials are accepted on the test results of samples selected and tested by the Department or its authorized representative.
 Collect samples in accordance with Subsection 402.03.2 and tested using the applicable AASHTO method.
 The Project Manager may permit using bituminous materials before the test results are available if the test results of material previously furnished by the refiner have consistently been satisfactory.
 The use of bituminous materials before receipt of the test results as permitted by the Project Manager does not waive the Department's right to accept or reject materials under these specifications.